KonradStanski/androidAutomate/README.md

 ## Getting Started
 In order to use this tool you will need to:

-- Install **python 3.7** (Need atleast Python 3.6 for f-strings)
+- Install **python 3.7** (Need atleast Python 3.6 for f-strings).

 - Install **ADB** on your machine.
 	- You can do this by running `sudo apt-get install adb` on debian systems or `sudo dnf install adb` on an rpm system.
-Check if this worked by running: `adb --version`
+Check if this worked by running: `adb --version`.
 - Enable **USB debugging** on your android phone.
 	- This can be acheived on most models by opening the settings menu on your phone, navigating to "about phone" or "system information".
 Find "Build Number" and tap on it 7-10 times.
 This will enable developer options.
 Navigate back to the setting menu, and open the developer options.
 From here you may enable USB debugging.
 	- Verify this worked correctly by running `adb devices`.
-You should see your device listed as: `<deviceId> device`
+You should see your device listed as: `<deviceId> device`.
 		- If it does not show anything then most likely have to install your device's USB drivers for linux.
 		- If it shows `<deviceId> unauthorized` make sure to connect the phone and tap ok on the popup asking you for permission to allow usb debugging.